Do-it-Yourself: Upgrading Your Boat's Trailer

 Upgrading your hubs to bearing protectors

-This recent Memorial Day, the unofficial kickoff to the boating season, we saw lots of families towing their trailerboats while cruising the Interstate.
-Some of the trailers we noticed are fitted out with the latest gear to make the trailer more reliable, and with accessories that look great at a modest cost.
+This season, lots of families will be towing their trailerboats while cruising the Interstate.
+Some of the trailers we have noticed recently are fitted out with the latest gear to make the trailer more reliable, and with accessories that look great at a modest cost.
 With that in mind, we would like to offer some suggestions for upgrading your trailer.

 Working on your trailer requires only basic household tools like screwdrivers, socket and combination wrenches, since most of the components clamp onto the frame with U-bolts.
 Simple electrical tools, like a quality crimper for the wiring, are all you need to work on the trailer's electrical system.